POL8043 : Development, Environment and International Politics

 Teaching Rationale And Relationship

-The 2-hour weekly seminar will involve a combination of a presentation by the module leader and student-led discussion around the core theoretical, methodological and substantive issues.
+The 2-hour weekly seminar will involve a combination of a presentation by teaching staff or students.
+As well as student-led discussion around the core theoretical, methodological and substantive issues.
 The seminar-based teaching and learning methods will enable students to develop employment-related skills such as interpersonal communication, oral presentation, teamwork, planning and organising, information literacy and problem solving.
-The weekly question and answer session will allow students to collectively confirm and extend their knowledge about key weekly learning objectives in a structured learning event.

 Assessment Methods